mforeman19/Parsing-Workshop/chapter1/README.md

 #### for/while
 Let us explain the syntax of `for` and `while` loops with three examples.

-The first loop bewlo loops through every element in the current working directory.
+The first loop below loops through every element in the current working directory.

 ```
 #!/bin/bash